 So, it is possible for your dog to get cat scratch fever from a scratch, but the risk is low unless there are parasites and/or their infected feces present.

-Will My Dog Be Ok After Being Scratched by a Cat?
+Will My Dog Be Okay After Being Scratched by a Cat?

 In most cases, dogs are fine following an attack from a cat, as scratch wounds tend to be fairly superficial.
 They don’t usually require stitches or routinely require antibiotics either.

 Bathing the wounds your dog received from a cat scratch with diluted antiseptic can be helpful, and you should monitor the wounds for any signs of infection or swelling.
-If you have any concerns, then take your dog to your veterinarian for a check.
 An eye injury will need an examination, but even the majority of these do well with appropriate treatment.

 How Long Does It Take for a Scratch on a Dog’s Eye to Heal?